Observability and Semiclassical Control for Schr\"odinger Equations on Non-compact Hyperbolic Surfaces: Introduction

 \begin{remark} A particular case is when $\mathcal{H}$ is finite-dimensional.
 In this case, the spectrum of the Laplacian $\Delta^{\rho}: L^2(M;F^\rho)\to L^2(M;F^{\rho})$ is discrete and consists of only eigenvalues.
 Corollary \ref{controlofeigensection} together with the unique continuation principle yield: for any $m \in \N$ and any $(\mathcal{H},\rho) \in \mathcal{C}_m$, any eigensection $u_\rho$ of $\Delta^\rho$ satisfies

 \end{remark}

 We now apply Theorem \ref{microlocalcontrolonhilbertbundle} to the flat Hilbert bundle $F^{\rho_\pi}$ associated with the Riemannian covering map $\pi:X\to M$.
-By combining Theorem \ref{microlocalcontrolonhilbertbundle} with the non-commutative Bloch transform $\mathcal{B}_{\mathrm{NC}}$, we obtain a uniform semiclassical control estimate on any Riemannian cover $X$ of $M$:
+Combining this result with the non-commutative Bloch transform $\mathcal{B}_{\mathrm{NC}}$, we prove Theorem \ref{highfrequencycontrol}, which gives a uniform semiclassical control estimate on any Riemannian cover $X$ of $M$.